 I know you have gone through déjà vu at least a few times in your life and wondered, what has just happened to me?
-Déjà vu is a French word that means “already seen” and happens when we feel like an individual, place or thing looks familiar to us without experiencing it before.
+Déjà vu is a French word that means “already seen” and happens when we feel like an individual, place, or thing looks familiar to us without experiencing it before.

-Different people define déjà vu differently but its meaning remains universal.
-Scientists have started researching déjà vu since many people go through it, therefore they desire to know more about what causes it.
+Different people define déjà vu differently, but its meaning remains universal.
+Scientists have started researching déjà vu since many people go through it; therefore, they desire to know more about what causes it.

 WHAT THE STUDY SAYS ABOUT YOUR MEMORY

-Study says that people who encounter déjà vu are likely to forget points of important events and that déjà vu is a part of a healthy memory checking system.
+A study says that people who encounter déjà vu are likely to forget points of important events and that déjà vu is a part of a healthy memory checking system.

 This gives insight into why many young people experience déjà vu because memory reduces as we grow.
 But on the other hand, individuals who encounter déjà vu may have a better memory in the first place.
 This is because déjà vu can’t be triggered if people do not forget things.